kubernetes/sig-release/release-team/role-handbooks/communications/templates/feature-blog-messages.md

 - <insert feature blog ready for review here>: Feature blogs ready for review
 - You can find more in the [release document](https://github.com/kubernetes/sig-release/tree/master/releases/release-<version>#timeline)

-**Note**: In your placeholder PR, use the current scheduled overall release date for the blog `date` and add a `draft:true` to the front matter.
-This will help us to merging this ahead of the release date and scheduling it after the release date.
+**Note**: Title your blog PR in the following format: "[WIP] KEP:<number>: <name> blog".
+In your placeholder PR, add `draft:true` to the front matter to indicate its draft status.
+This will help us merge this blog prior to the release date and schedule it after the release date.

 For easier tracking, please let us know whether you’d like to opt in or opt out.
 If you’re opting in, kindly include the skeleton blog PR in your reply.